keithmburu/courses/theory/setup.md

 # Initial Setup

-The purpose of this assignment is for you to set up your environment and to ensure that you have a basic grasp of matrices and conditional probability.
-It will give students a chance to practice using Python, the primary programming language for this course.
-All code must be written in Python 3.
+The purpose of this document is to assist you in setting up your environment and to ensure that you have a basic grasp of the command line.

-The starter code with the requiiste functions is provied as part of this assignment.

 ## Part 1: Environment Setup